By: Marilyn L. Davis

 After about two weeks of this behavior, my father cautiously approached me and asked why I wasn’t helping.
 I defended my actions, saying how tired I was from work, and did he forget that I had a mandatory meeting each night at 8 PM?

 My dad pointed out that most nights, I left the table and then got ready for my meeting.
 Then I still had time to read the paper or watch the news for 30-45 minutes before I left for my meeting, so he thought I had time to help.

 The following night, I got home from work and asked my mother if she would like some help preparing dinner.
 She smiled and said, “That would be nice.”

-After dinner, rather than rush upstairs and get ready, I said, “I’ll clean up tonight, why don’t you two play Backgammon.”
+After dinner, instead of rushing upstairs to get ready, I said, “I’ll clean up tonight, why don’t you two play Backgammon.”
 That got a smile from both my parents.
 I loaded the dishwasher, saw the news, and still made my meeting on time.

 Here It Comes Again: Will I Act Differently?

 Other life situations started happening again.
 There was a familiarity with them, and I thought that I probably should explore other ways to behave and not my usual actions.

 There were two coworkers that I had after-work drinks with before treatment.
 The college changed my department after I returned from treatment, so I had been able to avoid these two.
 I ran into them one day on campus, and both asked if I’d like to get a drink after work.
 I knew I could not do that, but was afraid to hurt their feelings with an honest refusal.